MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsAllowedDomain.md

 ```

 ### CommonParameters
-This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
-For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/?LinkID=113216).
+This cmdlet supports the common parameters: `-Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
+For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/?LinkID=113216).`

 ## INPUTS

-###
-None.
-New-CsAllowedDomain does not accept pipelined input.

 ###
 None.